billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 draft: true

 ---
 Does it ever feel to you as if all our grassroots work may be wasted?
 Like we're on a political and cultural treadmill that's turning just a little faster than we can run?
-That the universe is laughing
+That the universe is laughing our efforts and mocking our dreams?

+You may be right.
+We could be crazy.

-Before you fire off your next tweet about the Arizona audit or post a rant about Dave Schatz's 70% gasoline tax increase in Missouri, I want you know your efforts might be futile.
+So, before you fire off that next tweet about the Arizona audit or post a rant about Dave Schatz's 70% gasoline tax increase in Missouri, I want you know to be sure your work is not in vain.

+### Check Your intention

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NTY0MTU5NV19
+eyJoaXN0b3J5IjpbMjk2OTAzNjM4XX0=
 -->